qinjiabo1990/Algorithm_Projects/README.md

 # Algorithm_Projects
-This is my algorithm prokects during my study at UQ.
+These are my algorithm projects during my study at UQ.